Whatever1977/acme-security-kit/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues, pull requests, or discussions.**

-If you believe you have found a security vulnerability in `acme/security-kit`, please disclose it responsibly using one of the methods below.
+If you believe you have found a security vulnerability in `acme-security-kit`, please disclose it responsibly using one of the methods below.

 Send a email to **pkotsorgios654@gmail.com**.
 Include the following in your report: